JNR Class DE11

-The Class DE11 (DE11形) is a five-axle C-B wheel arrangement diesel-hydraulic shunting locomotive type operated in Japan since 1968.
+The Class DE11 (DE11形) is a five-axle C-B wheel arrangement diesel-hydraulic switcher locomotive type operated in Japan since 1968.
 A total of 116 locomotives were built between 1968 and 1979, and as of 1 April 2016, 10 locomotives remain in service, operated by East Japan Railway Company (JR East) and Japan Freight Railway Company (JR Freight).

 Variants

 A total of 116 locomotives were built between 1968 and 1979, divided into the following sub-classes.